-- replace a residue for binding to a surface

-- guess which residues in your sequence are involved in chemistry
+- replace a residue for binding to a surface - guess which residues in your sequence are involved in chemistry your sequence structure 4b49 in PDB replace original ...
+AQDEF-H...

-- ...

-...AADEFGHIKH-GED...

-your sequence

-do a blast search ... find
+...AADEFGHIKH-GED... do a blast search ... find ...AQDEF-HIKKGFED backbone with your sidechains with substrate who is near substrate?

-structure 4b49 in PDB

-...AQDEF-HIKKGFED

-replace original

-..AQDEF H..

-with your sequence

-..AADEFGH..

-original from PDB

-backbone with your sidechains